 Day of high drama

-This Monday would be a day of high drama for Rietbok with two incidents on the flight down from Joburg with the third being the disappearance of the Viscount on the return flight.
+This Monday would be a day of high drama for the Viscount Rietbok with two incidents on the flight down from Joburg with the third being the disappearance of the Viscount on the return flight.
 Even though the first two episodes cannot be linked with its final loss in any way, many fatal crashes have been the culmination of prior stressful events.
 The first incident occurred immediately after take-off from Jan Smuts when the nose-wheel refused to retract due to a malfunction.
 The flight was aborted, and the fault was rectified.

 On arrival at East London at 5:50 pm on the down flight, the weather was poor but could not have been appalling as the aircraft landed without difficulty on runway 28 after an instrument approach.
 On take-off from East London at 6:15pm, the second event occurred: the Rietbok struck a bird.
 Lipawsky decided to press on to Port Elizabeth where the plane was inspected thoroughly and passed as serviceable.
 Like the first event, investigators contend that it had no bearing on the subsequent accident but for other reasons cannot be eliminated from the mix.

 The Rietbok now became SAA flight number 406 to Joburg with stops at East London and Bloemfontein.
 As a precautionary measure, Lipawsky opted to take on board 2000lbs of fuel in excess of his requirement in the eventuality that the flight would be compelled to overfly East London.
-The two passengers embarking at East London were given the option of whether to stay or fly.
+The two passengers disembarking at East London were given the option of whether to stay or fly.
 On being given the options, Mr Max Melmed elected to risk the chance of overflying East London even though Lipawsky rated that option as 90%.
 If that was the case, he was willing to stay overnight in Joburg.
 The other passenger was Miss Stella Kietzmann, who would be making her debut flight.
 Her response contrasted sharply with that of Melmed as she immediately cashed in her ticket and caught the overnight train to East London.
-On hearing news of the disaster from the stationmaster at Cookhouse, she telephoned her brother in Port Elizabeth to confirm that was safe.
+On hearing news of the disaster from the stationmaster at Cookhouse, she telephoned her brother in Port Elizabeth to confirm that she was safe.

-Needless to say, Lipawsky took off from the Driftsands Airport not unduly stressed.
+Needless to say, Lipawsky took off from the H.F.
+Verwoerd Airport not unduly stressed.
 He had previously landed on numerous occasions at East London airport.
 Furthermore, he possessed extensive experience of dark and rainy conditions.
 Moreover, he had experienced similar conditions one hour and forty-five minutes earlier on the down trip except that now on the return flight, it would be dark.

 The controller at East London testified at the investigation that the weather conditions provided to Lipawsky were 8/8 nimbo stratus cloud at 200 to 300 feet overhead, lowering on the approached to runway 28.
 At 6:59 the aircraft acknowledged the weather and requested descent clearance from Flight Level 90.
 Clearance was given and acknowledged.